-Scab: In 2017 we had two locations to evaluate scab resistance: a commercial field with a history of severe scab infection (Sackett Potatoes) and a highly infected site at the Montcalm Research Center in the commercial production area.
-The commercial site and the Montcalm Research Center both gave us high infection levels.
+Scab: In 2018, we had two locations to evaluate scab resistance: a commercial field with a history of severe scab infection and a highly infected site at the Montcalm Research Center.
+The commercial site and the Montcalm Research Center both gave us very high infection levels.
 The susceptible checks of Snowden and Atlantic were highly infected with pitted scab.
-Promising resistant selections were MSV313-2, MST252-1Y, MSV179-1, MSX324-1P, MSW474-01, MSZ219-1, MSZ219-13, MSZ219-14, MSZ222-19 as well as the Z-series selections from the commercial scab site.
+Promising resistant selections were MSV313-2, MST252-1Y, MSV179-1, MSX324-1P, MSW474-01, MSZ219-1, MSZ219-13, MSZ219-14, MSZ222-19 as well as the MSZ-series selections from the commercial scab site.
+If you examine the Advanced Chip trial results, you will notice that almost all the lines are scab resistant.
+We need to continue in this direction of many selections with scab resistance so we can find the great scab resistant chipper.
 The high level of scab infection at the on-farm site with a history of scab infection and MRC has significantly helped with our discrimination of resistance and susceptibility of our lines.
 The MRC scab site was used for assessing scab susceptibility in our advanced breeding lines and early generation material and is summarized below (Figure 1).
-All susceptible checks were scored as susceptible.
+All susceptible check plots (Snowden and Atlantic) were scored as susceptible.